-- 2. Sustainable Forestry The Protected Property includes second-growth Jeffrey and ponderosa pine stands with no plantations or late seral stage stands.
+- 2. Sustainable Forestry The Protected Property includes second-growth ponderosa pine stands with no plantations or late seral stage stands.
 Forest resources on the Protected Property provide opportunities for the Tribe to manage the dynamic forest ecosystem to provide ecological, economic, social, and cultural benefits for present and future generations. - 3.
-Open Space The open and natural character of the Protected Property provides scenic views enjoyed by the general public from Cassel Fall River Road, a primary local thoroughfare.
-With development limited to a few scattered recreational facilities, the Protected Property provides open space for the town of Cassel and surrounding areas. - 4.
+Open Space The open and natural character of the Protected Property provides scenic views enjoyed by the general public from Highway 299, a primary local thoroughfare.
+With a lack of development and limited access from roads near Hat Creek and the Pit River, open space values are found throughout the Protected Property. - 4.
 Historic Values The historical and cultural character of the Protected Property within the Pit River Tribe's ancestral territory, including tribal cultural and sacred sites, resources and practices, provides opportunities for preserving, protecting, enhancing of, and education related to, those historic and cultural values. - 5.
 Outdoor Recreation The Protected Property provides opportunities for recreation and education including hunting, hiking, and wildlife watching.
-The Protected Property contains approximately 0.5 miles of the Pacific Crest Trail, a National Scenic Trail designated under the National Trails System Act of 1968 (16 USC 124), which provides significant public recreation and scenic enjoyment.
+The Protected Property contains approximately 0.2 miles of the Pacific Crest Trail, a National Scenic Trail designated under the National Trails System Act of 1968 (16 USC 124), which provides significant public recreation and scenic enjoyment.